Toloka/docs/en/guide/concepts/project.md

 #### What template do I select so that Tolokers label only irrelevant products in the output?

 You can create such an assignment based on the classification template.
 Show a product image and ask the question: "Does the product match the query?"
-Add two radio buttons for responses: <q>Yes</q> and <q>No</q>.
+Add two radio buttons for responses: “Yes” and “No”.

 #### How do I label elements on web pages?
-Generate the screenshots of pages and manually label areas using the <q>Object selection in an image</q> template.
+Generate the screenshots of pages and manually label areas using the “Object selection in an image” template.
 #### How do I create a task for selecting objects in images?

 We recommend that you break down your object selection project into three projects in Toloka:
 1. Sorting images containing an object.
-    1. [Create a task](../tutorials/image-classification.md) using the <q>Image classification</q> template.
+    1. [Create a task](../tutorials/image-classification.md) using the “Image classification” template.
     1. Sort the images containing the object you are looking for.
     1. Show the image to the Toloker and ask if the object is in the image.
 Response options: Yes/No.